 STREAMING CONTENT DEEMED ESSENTIAL

-With a world in flux and businesses and people’s lives being disrupted by “Stay at Home” declarations due to the COVID-19 virus, the future means continuing to work from home remotely.
+Over this past year, with the world in flux and businesses and people’s lives being transformed by “Stay at Home” declarations due to the COVID-19 virus, the foreseeable future looks like we will be continuing to work from home remotely.
 This has created a new type of “water cooler” to sit around and ingest the news of the day.
 The television has again become the center piece of our content information input.
-Thankfully due to the rise of streaming services like Netflix, Amazon Studios, and Disney +, television is not only providing us all of the news and information of the day we need but it is also providing new viewers the chance to explore content from documentaries on the Tiger King, to the latest cinema releases being offered on these streaming platforms.
+Thankfully due to the rise of streaming services like Netflix, Amazon Studios, and Disney +, television is not only providing us all of the news and information of the day we need but it is also providing new viewers the chance to explore content from documentaries on the Tiger King, to the latest cinema releases now being released on these streaming platforms.
 Over the last two years, the rise in these streaming services has led to many of the most creative projects now being made for the small screen rather than the movie theater.